ajagnanan/openshift-nexus/README.md

 Nexus on OpenShift
 ============================

-This git repository will help you get up and running quickly with nexus running on tomcat on OpenShift.
+This repository will help you install (Nexus)[http://www.sonatype.org/nexus/] on tomcat with Openshift.
+It is designed to download the latest war from the sonatype website.
+The nexus war url is configurable within the app.conf file.

 Create a DIY app on OpenShift
 ----------------------------

-Create an account at http://openshift.redhat.com/ , don't forget to create a namespace and install client tools as well.
+Create an account at http://openshift.redhat.com/, don't forget to create a namespace and install client tools as well.

 Create a DIY application